Who can attend?

 - Shower Shoes (flip flops)

 - Sweatshirt or jacket - it can get cold when the sun goes down.

 - Water bottle - Stay Hydrated!

 It may be helpful to pack your gear in a plastic tote instead of a suitcase because it is easy to carry and will keep your items dry in the case of rain.

 What Forms do I need to bring?

-You will be served 3 meals each full day at camp, starting with breakfast on your first morning and ending with lunch on your last day.
-All meals are served
+Meals available starting with breakfast on your first morning and ending with lunch on your last day.
+Meal fees are per person.

 Special Dietary Requests